OFS/opae-sdk/doc/src/fpga_api/prog_guide/readme.md

 resource discoverable and usable by user applications.
 The logic is designed in RTL and synthesized into a bitstream.
 A tool (_fpgaconf_) is provided to reconfigure an FPGA using a bitstream.
-* **Green bitstream (GBS)**: A bitstream for an application-specific accelerator logic, for example, compression, encryption, mathematical operations, etc.
+* **Accelerator Function (AF)**: A bitstream for an application-specific accelerator logic, for example, compression, encryption, and mathematical operations.
 * **Accelerator**: An allocatable accelerator function implemented in an FPGA, closely related to an AFU.
 An accelerator tracks the  _ownership_ of an AFU (or part of it) for a process that uses it.
 An accelerator can be shared by multiple